UniAgent-Platform/bigrid-provider-service/README.md

 #### Location Models

-The service can generate and return parameterizable bigraph-style location models in XML, JSON, or Base64-encoded Protobuf formats.
+The service can generate and return parameterizable bigraph-style location models in XML, JSON, or Base64-encoded Protobuf formats:

-Currently supported model types:

-- Points – Randomly placed within a given boundary.
+- **Points**: Randomly placed within a given boundary.
-- Uniform n×m Grids – Evenly spaced points with configurable origin and step sizes.
+- **Uniform n×m Grids**: Evenly spaced points with configurable origin and step sizes.
-- Quadtrees – Recursive spatial subdivision with a defined boundary.
+- **Quadtrees**: Recursive spatial subdivision with a defined boundary.
-- Lines (Interpolated) – Points generated along interpolated paths with custom step sizes.
+- **Lines** (Interpolated): Points generated along interpolated paths with custom step sizes.
-- Convex Shapes – Models generated from a convex polygon defined by an ordered point set.
+- **Convex Shapes**: Models generated from a convex polygon defined by an ordered point set.
-- Meta-model Retrieval – Obtain or create the core bigraph meta-model for schema/consistency validation.
+- **Meta-model Retrieval**: Obtain or create the core bigraph meta-model for schema validation.
-- CDO Repository Fetch – Retrieve existing models directly from a remote CDO server.
+- **CDO Repository Fetch**: Retrieve existing models directly from a remote CDO server.

 #### Ecore-Compliant Models